victorvat/redchain/README.md

 4. If the project still not working install next packages manually:

    npm install pg-promise --save

    npm install bluebird --save

 5. Install postgres

-6. Run the crebas.sql and create database.
+6. Run the crebas.sql and create the database.

 7. Start project